This completely open source project breaks down into four main parts.

 "In geology and other related disciplines, seismic noise is a generic name for a relatively persistent vibration of the ground, due to a multitude of causes, that is a non-interpretable or unwanted component of signals recorded by seismometers."

 The design is fixed to a wooden base on rubber feet.
-A stainless steel or fluorite ball is supported by 3 hard plastic beads resting directly on 3 piezoelectric microphone elements, which are themselves symmetrically arranged 120 degrees apart and tilted at a 45 degree angle around the center ball.
-The microphone elements are either mounted on magnetic doorstops available in hardware stores or inexpensive camera tripod heads.
+A stainless steel or mineral sphere is supported by 3 hard insulating plastic beads resting directly on 3 inexpensive piezoelectric buzzer elements.
+These elements are themselves symmetrically arranged 120 degrees apart and precisely tilted at a 45 degree angle around the center ball.
+The buzzer elements are mounted on adjustable supports, like magnetic doorstops available in hardware stores or inexpensive camera tripod heads.
 Each piezo element provides equal support to the central ball.
 Movement of the base in any vertical or horizontal direction accelerates the mass and changes the compression force of the ball against its sensors.
 One of the sensors is aligned to true north as a direction reference.
 The precise geometry of the device allows for the mathematical calculation of the vector magnitude and spatial origin of the seismic noise in real time.

-The base of the device is leveled with a bubble inclinometer.
-A glass bell jar provides protection against short term temperature changes and air currents.
-Alternatively, the device is placed in an airtight styrofoam cooler box.
-The electronics are either housed in a closed antique box or within the styrofoam cooler box.
-The device rests on a thick concrete slab of a two car garage or an outdoor poured concrete slab sheltered by a fiberglass utility box.
-The test site is in a forested suburban location in a very seismically quiet region of Eastern Tennessee.
+The base of the device is leveled with a bubble inclinometer or with an iPhone.
+An enclosure provides protection against short term temperature changes and air currents.
+The device can be placed under a glass bell jar or withinin an airtight styrofoam cooler box, for example.
+The electronics are either housed in a closed box or within the styrofoam cooler box.
+To be useful, the devices need a very sturdy foundation.
+The devices either rest on a thick concrete slab...Read more »